Just Hold On

-"Just Hold On" is a song by American DJ Steve Aoki and English singer and songwriter Louis Tomlinson, released through Ultra Music as the latter's debut solo single on 10 December 2016.
-The song was written by Aoki and Tomlinson alongside Eric Rosse, Sasha Sloan and Sir Nolan, and was produced by Aoki, Sir Nolan and Jay Pryor.
+"Just Hold On" is a song by American DJ Steve Aoki and English singer Louis Tomlinson, released through Ultra Music as the latter's debut solo single on 10 December 2016.
+The song was written by Aoki and Tomlinson alongside Eric Rosse, Sasha Alex Sloan and Sir Nolan, and was produced by Aoki, Sir Nolan, Jay Pryor, and Julian Bunetta.
 Aoki and Tomlinson performed the song for the first time on the 2016 series finale of The X Factor (UK).
+They also performed the song on The Tonight Show Starring Jimmy Fallon in 2017.

 "Just Hold On" debuted at number two on the UK Singles Chart, and number 52 on the US Billboard Hot 100, making it Aoki's highest-charting song in both countries.
-The song's music video was released on March 8, 2017.
+The song's music video was released on 8 March 2017.
 The song reached number one on the Billboard Dance/Electronic Digital Song Sales.
 The song is also included as a bonus track on the Japanese version of Tomlinson's debut album Walls.

 Background and release

 "Just Hold On" is the first solo music project by Tomlinson after One Direction began their first official break in December 2015.
-A preview of the song was released on December 9.
+After watching Aoki perform in Las Vegas, Tomlinson reached out to him via Twitter asking if they could work together.
+A preview of the song was released on 9 December.

-Tomlinson's debut performance of "Just Hold On" on The X Factor (UK) came just days after it was announced that his mother, Johannah Deakin, died at the age of 42 after a battle with leukemia.
-The song was made available on the iTunes Store and streaming services on December 10, 2016.
+Tomlinson's debut performance of "Just Hold On" on The X Factor (UK) came just days after it was announced that his mother, Johannah Deakin, died at the age of 43 after a battle with leukemia.
+The song was made available on the iTunes Store and streaming services on 10 December 2016.

+Speaking about the song in retrospect with Herald & Review, he revealed he was chasing a radio hit with "Just Hold On", feeling he "had to" go after a hit.
+Although, he stated it was a song he was "immensely proud of."

 Composition

 "Just Hold On" is written in the key of B major with a tempo of 115 beats per minute in common time.
 The verses follow a chord progression of G5–E5–B5–F5, and Tomlinson's vocals span from F3 to B4.

+The song was originally written as a "fight song for everyday life struggles," but due to the death of Tomlinson's mother, the track became a "personal tribute."
+Tomlinson told On Air with Ryan Seacrest, "When we wrote the song, it was more about any kind of hardship in life you might have to struggle with.
+That wasn't the intention deliberately.
+It's kind of saying don't feel sorry for yourself; keep fighting, keep strong.
+So those two kind of fell into place and that obviously made the performance more personal for me."